 This means that you’ll be able to enjoy some extra carbs with your post work out meal while staying in ketosis.

-One of the most important influences on your body’s ability to process carbs is stress.
+Stress is one of the most important influences on your body’s ability to process carbs.

 These factors combine to give you more available glucose than normal and will inhibit or stop ketosis from happening.